-The Mersey Gateway Bridge that crosses the River Mersey between Widness and Runcorn in Cheshire opened to traffic in October 2017.
+The Mersey Gateway Bridge which crosses the River Mersey between Widness and Runcorn in Cheshire opened to traffic in October 2017.
 The bridge is a toll bridge and there are no payment booths.
 The toll charge must be paid either in advance, or by midnight the following day.
 The payment system is called Merseyflow and is operated by emovis on behalf of Halton Borough Council.
 The same company operate the London Dart Charge system for Highways England.

 In the same way in which the Dartford Crossing carries traffic bound for Stanstead and Gatwick airports, the Mersey Gateway Bridge is a major link to Liverpool John Lennon airport.
 Accordingly, it is used by drivers who may be unfamiliar with the area.
-The other problem is that many drivers using the bridge may be doing go in a hire or rental vehicle.
+The other problem is that many drivers using the bridge may be doing so in a hire or rental vehicle.

 How much is the Merseyflow toll?